 Well, the sun sets in the afternoon now and at night I burn down the hawthorn kindling.
 In the dwindling hours between day and dark, the light is clogged with rain or fog or woodsmoke anyway and we are heading headlong into winter.
 Some mornings the lane is glittered with frost and the fields seep into satchel-brown lakes between the hedgerows.
 I think it strange that here, as far from the sea in any direction as it is possible to be, there should be seagulls paddling on these insignificant bodies of water – and then, when I next look, the water has receded and they have gone.

-A little under two months ago we upgraded from the little city flat to the cottage, the picture-perfect chocolate box home for two - hasthtag idyllicnewlymarriedbliss.
+A little under two months ago my husband and I upgraded from the little city flat to the cottage, the picture-perfect chocolate box home for two.
 Circumstances as they are however - husband working all hours god sends and the rest of them on the motorway - I have it mostly to myself.
-Being well-meaningly wifely I hold the fort, keep the home fires burning (literally) and have taught myself to bake – and I bake a lot, these days.
+Being well-meaningly wifely I hold the fort, keeping the home fires burning.
+I have taught myself to bake – and I bake a lot, these days.
 Or else I spend a lot of time in Waitrose wondering which cupcake sprinkles to buy next.
 We joke that I’m morphing into obsessive lonely baker Marnie Madden from The Hour and he will come home to a table heaving with neurotically baked pies and trifles and me in a starched apron smiling brightly across an outheld martini – ‘welcome home, darling!’
 I find myself out of tins – those few I havehousing Nigella’s chocolate Guinness cake, a tray of red velvet cupcakes, a Victoria sponge and several rounds of quiche - so I am perhaps not as far off Marnie-Madden-Land as I like to think.
 All I need now is a pair of kitten heels and I'm there.

-So here / there I am - on the sofa half-watching the latest episode of Homeland in my reindeer pyjamas (okay, that last bit isn’t true) with a bottle of red wine and the bowl of leftover cream cheese frosting under one arm looking wistfully at pictures of our honeymoon back when a) we were together, on a beach and b) I could fit into an Isabel Marant cut-out swimming costume and look smokin.
-Or at least semi okay-ish.
+So here / there I am - on the sofa half-watching the latest episode of Homeland in my reindeer pyjamas (okay, that last bit isn’t true) with a bottle of red wine and the bowl of leftover cream cheese frosting under one arm looking wistfully at pictures of our honeymoon back when a) we were together, on a beach and b) I could fit into an Isabel Marant cut-out swimming costume and look pretty okay.
 The upshot of all this, of course, is that my husband is progressing his career and that if we actually have a Saturday together we go out to lunch and flirt and laugh at eachother’s jokes in a way that we never would if we spent all our time together and that is all lovely.

 We are taking a ‘mini-break’ this weekend - this can’t just be shagging, mini break for holiday means true love -complete with grand piano and roll-top bath and I am going to wear a head-scarf in the car à la Bridget Jones.